Perform Insulation Resistance Test to Identify Faulty String

 Insulation Resistance Test Overview

-Insulation resistance (or Megger) testing is performed by “injecting” potential onto the conductor in the form of DC voltage, with a second conductor or ground conductor as a reference point.
+Insulation resistance testing is performed by “injecting” potential onto the conductor in the form of DC voltage, with a second conductor or ground conductor as a reference point.
 Any “leakage" of the potential indicates a fault in the insulation.

 Required Tools: